Child Support FAQs

 Who provides child support services?

-The Oregon Child Support Program is the state-run federal program that provides full child support services to anyone who requests them, regardless of income.
+The Oregon Child Support Program is the state-run federal program that provides child support services to anyone who requests them, regardless of income.

 The Oregon Child Support Program is administered by the Oregon Department of Justice (DOJ) Division of Child Support (sometimes referred to as DCS).
-In 19 counties, district attorney offices assist with managing some of the cases.
+In 17 counties, district attorney offices assist with managing some of the cases.

 If your child receives or has received public assistance in Oregon, the DOJ Division of Child Support provides your child support services.
 Public assistance means Temporary Assistance for Needy Families (TANF) » or Medicaid (including the Oregon Health Plan).
 The DOJ Division of Child Support also provides services if your child is in the care or custody of the Oregon Department of Human Services » (foster care).